Crispan was just spotted at SecureWorld Expo in Seattle today...

 for the lack of hardware protection for array bounds.
 Some of these

-schemes (Openwall's non-executable stack) are
+schemes (Openwall's

 performance neutral: just mark the stack segment non-executable.
 Some